 To reduce the amount of configuration required on an initiator, iSCSI provides the SendTargets text request.
-This initiator sends this command to request a list of targets to which it may have access, as well as the list of addresses (IP address and TCP port) on which these targets may be accessed.
+The initiator uses the SendTargets request to get a list of targets to which it may have access, as well as the list of addresses (IP address and TCP port) on which these targets may be accessed.

 To make use of SendTargets, an initiator must first establish one of two types of sessions.
 If the initiator establishes the session using the key "SessionType=Discovery", the session is a discovery session, and a target name does not need to be specified.
 Otherwise, the session is a normal, operational session.
-The SendTargets command MUST only be sent during the full feature phase of a normal or discovery session.
+The SendTargets command MUST only be sent during the Full Feature Phase of a normal or discovery session.

-A system that contains targets MUST support discovery sessions on each of its IP addresses, and MUST support the SendTargets command on the discovery session.
-A target MUST support the SendTargets command on operational sessions; these will only return address information about the target to which the session is connected, and do not return information about other targets.
+A system that contains targets MUST support discovery sessions on each of its iSCSI IP address-port pairs, and MUST support the Send-Targets command on the discovery session.
+A target MUST return all path information (IP address-port pairs and portal group tags) for the targets for which the requesting initiator is authorized.

+A target MUST support the SendTargets command on operational sessions; these will only return path information about the target to which the session is connected, and need not return information about other target names that may be defined in the responding system.